 Once upon a time—starting in about 2005 or 2006 and concluding about a dozen years ago, if memory serves—I was on the board on Historic Essex (formerly Essex Community Heritage Organization, ECHO).
-Todd Goff, a fellow director, Essex neighbor, and friend, took it upon himself to correct me, differentiating for me “historic preservation” from ” from “historic rehabilitation”.
+Todd Goff, a fellow director, Essex neighbor, and friend, took it upon himself to correct me, differentiating for me “historic preservation” from ” from “historic rehabilitation“.
 I no longer remember the context, but I expect I was updating him in 2006 or 2007 on our progress in the early days of our mushrooming renovation project.
-Armed with a keen mind (and master’s degree in preservation), I respected Todd’s knowledge and appreciated his clarification.
-I expect that I used renovation, restoration, and preservation interchangeably in those days, never stopping to consider the profoundly important differences.
+Armed with a keen mind (and master’s degree in preservation), Todd’s knowledge had long prior earned my respect, and I appreciated his clarification.
+I expect that I used renovation, restoration, and preservation more or less interchangeably in those days, never stopping to consider the profoundly important differences.

-I most likely had not used the historic rehabilitation at all prior to that point, and learning more about it opened my eyes, ignited my curiosity, and kindled my imagination.
-More on fanciful end of the spectrum anon.
-For now I’d like to delineate for you historic rehabilitation as I understand it.
-(And please note that if you, like Mr. Goff, are able to advance my instruction, please advise in the comments below.
+I most likely had not used the term “historic rehabilitation” at all prior to that point, and learning more about it opened my eyes, ignited my curiosity, and kindled my imagination.
+More on the fanciful end of that spectrum anon.
+For now I’d prefer to start by delineating historic rehabilitation (as I understand it, at least) from its deconstruction-reconstruction doppelgängers.
+(And if you, like Mr. Goff, are able to advance my instruction, please advise in the comments below.
 Thanks in advance.)

 Preservation vs. Rehabilitation